Financial Update

 - Matthew 6:21

-As Paul writes, “Grace and peace to you from God our Father and the Lord Jesus Christ”.
 We are keeping the church family updated on our financial blessings and challenges.
 Please pray and/or give as God leads.

-March is the 1st month of the annual budget year that runs March 2024 to February 2025.
+April is the 2nd month of the annual budget year that runs March 2024 to February 2025.
 Thank you for your continued financial commitment; it is a testament to what God is doing in us and through us.

 Our Pastor, CLT, Treasurer (Joey McCoy) and Finance Team welcome your questions and feedback.
 Please email the Finance Team at finance@oronaz.org to start a conversation.

-OroNaz Church Financial Update: March 2024
+OroNaz Church Financial Update: April 2024

 Our Church Year runs from March to February